-15.3.2 Misinformation / disinformation
+15.3.2 Misinformation/disinformation

-If public opinion can be manipulated with the ease described by Rampton and Stauber, and as typified by Bernays' successes, then it is clear that much of the information that reaches the public contains misinformation or disinformation, which slants issues toward particular biases.
+If public opinion can be manipulated with the ease described by Rampton and Stauber, and as typified by Bernays' successes, then it is clear that much of the information that reaches the public in North America contains misinformation or disinformation, which slants issues toward particular biases.
 In other words, misinformation and disinformation can be considered outcomes of the processes of manipulation illustrated in the previous section.
-Conventional education indicators rarely make distinctions concerning the quality of information generated and absorbed by the populace.
-But an index like the CIW that focuses specifically on wellbeing (and therefore qualitative) outcomes must make this effort.